elmerdotdev/ciccc-web-1-midterm/README.md

 ## Submission

 - Make sure to push your latest code to GitHub.
+For the presentation day, each student is given 5-10 minutes to present their project.